prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 DslReturnType dsl_sink_pph_remove(const wchar_t* name, const wchar_t* handler);
 ```
-This services removes a Pad-Probe-Handler from a named Sink
+This service removes a Pad-Probe-Handler from a named Sink

 **Parameters**
  * `name` [in] unique name of the Sink to update.